ITRS-Group/cordial/gdna/docs/gdna_fetch.md

 To override the configured license data sources, the `--source`/`-L` flag can be used one or more times to specify the source(s) to use.
 These sources can be any of the supported source types, including `licd` binary reporting summary files which are written to the `reporting/` subdirectory in the `licd` process working directory.
 The program will treat the given source path as a `licd` summary file if any of the following are true: The filename ends with `.dat` or the filename (not including any directory path) starts with `summary` or the path is prefixed with `summary:`.
 In all other cases the source will be treated as a CSV file, from either a URL or a local file path.
 Note that when specifying a local file path to a CSV detail report, the same path is used to locate a summary file, appending `_summary` to the filename before the extension, e.g. `all_licences.csv` would have a summary file of `all_licences_summary.csv`.
 You do not need to specify both the detail and summary files as sources.

+For diagnostics and testing, you can use the `--save-remote-sources`/`-S` flag to specify a directory to save data downloaded from remote sources.
+This is for testing only and should not be used in production as it may contain sensitive data.

 ## Usage

 ```text